 MTY/Cold Stone reported 1,252 total franchises to Entrepreneur.com for 2020.
 This data is inaccurate and grossly overstated!
 This false report was later used to propel the ice cream concept to a top 400 ranking on the prestigious Franchise 500 after failing to qualify for the list since 2016.

 Pinning down MTY/Cold Stone’s global franchise totals is challenging.
 Consider this: within a span of weeks and as recently as April 5, 2021, the company reported it had “nearly 1,500”, “1,252” and “nearly 1,000” global locations in various mediums that speak to potential investors.

 We believe MTY/Cold Stone has published false locations data to various federal disclosures (see Item 3).
-As a result, we think its federal disclosures are an unreliable and misleading resource for location totals.
+As a result, we think its federal disclosures are an unreliable and misleading resource for location totals, one of the most important categories used by prospective franchisees to measure a franchisor’s success.
 (This article suggests that making or using certain documents containing false statements may be a federal violation.
 This law was used to convict Martha Stewart and Bernie Madoff.)

 Because MTY/Cold Stone has recently admitted it has fewer than 1,000 locations—we know the company has 999 global locations or less.
 Therefore, having reported a total of 1,252 global locations to Entrepreneur.com, we know the company reported false data that overstates its global locations by at least 253 locations.